aussieaddons/web/installation.md

 Just follow the video below on how to add the repository quickly through Kodi.

+NOTE: The add-on path to use is [http://r.aussieaddons.com](http://r.aussieaddons.com)

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/MYms1jQVA9Q" frameborder="0" allowfullscreen></iframe>
 </div>